All teachers have passed a thorough criminal background and social media check.

 3 Pay After You Play, or Not

-After you’ve had your first lesson and you LOVE your teacher, make sure to practice daily to improve those mad skills!
+After you’ve had your first music lesson and you LOVE your teacher, make sure to practice daily to improve and don't forget to have fun!
+And who knows, we might just see you playing at one of our recitals!

 Call Us Now!